maplemavin/docs/theming.md

 `useSearchFields`

-    when used with page:EventSearch this will change the fields used in the search results and their weighted priority
+    when used with page:EventSearch this will change the fields used in the search results and their weighted priority (earlier items in the list count more strongly against a match)

     accepted values are any CSV combination of "title", "tags", and "text" (i.e. "title,tags")

-    defaults to all three in the order above
+    defaults to "title,tags,text"

 ### module:EventView